PedroGomide/PedroGomide/README.md

 ### Hey there 👋

-I'm Pedro, a data analyst, I use Python programming to extract insights and predict scenarios through machine learning algorithms.
+I'm Pedro, a data analyst, I use Python to extract insights and predict scenarios through machine learning algorithms.
 My mission is to translate unstructured databases and information into actionable products.
 ##
 Want to know more about me?